markstanl/Portfolio-Website/README.md

 # Portfolio Website
 ### 60%
-@TODO Final CSS touches

 ##General Tasks
 @TODO 1 Implement a mobile friendly navbar, switch to something else if a certain phone size is reached
 @TODO 2, this would require a mobile friendly implementation of every aspect of the website, how exciting

 ## Home
-### 90%
+### 100%
 @TODO 1 Implement CSS styles for the body text, and reword it to sound a little better
 @TODO 2 Have the navbar logo link to the homepage

 ## Resume
-### 95%
+### 100%
-@TODO Final CSS Steps
-@IDEAS  Consider having an HTML version of the resume, maybe make it more visually appealing
+@IDEAS  Consider having an HTML version of the resume, maybe make it more visually appealing, and then include the formal resume

 ## About
 ### 80%